The Best House Plants For Our Health And Well-being

 Trailing plants look gorgeous draping over furniture or falling from above so not only will this add a touch of grace to your home, it will detox the air as it trails and acts as a natural remedy for mold.

 You may have seen lots of people hanging eucalyptus in their shower, which might seem weird but it actually makes sense.
 It contains oil that is used for aromatherapy and holds lots of health benefits including aiding your coughs and wounds.
 The steam from your shower activates the eucalyptus oil and releases it into the air for you to inhale.

 10. Jade plant

-Similarly to a bonsai, it has the appearance of a small tree.
-It’s renowned for it’s good luck and money attracting charms.
+Similar to a bonsai, it has the appearance of a small tree.
+It’s renowned for it’s good luck and money-attracting charms.
 These claims originate from Feng Shui (an ancient Chinese practice that wants to establish harmony between humans and their environment).
-Jade plants are believed to symbolise growth, renewal and positive energy.
+Jade plants are believed to symbolize growth, renewal and positive energy.
 In this context, place your plant in a space that you will pass often so that you are reminded of this.

 No matter where you live, whether it’s in a tiny apartment in your favorite city or surrounded by fields in the countryside, you can become a plant mom too!
 Add a houseplant or two and note the benefits you reap in your health and well-being.

 Next up, get to know Eddington House Nursery and Enjoying Winter Walks with Your Older Dog